zoelaventhol/vue-practice/README.md

 - Add basic functionality: clicking "small" should set "isBig" to false, and clicking "big" should set it to true.
 - In your ```<style>``` section, create a new ```img``` class ```.big```, with a larger image size.
 - Add a conditional class to your ```<img>``` tags: if "isBig" is true, it should have the ```.big``` class and should appear larger.

+### Step 6: Conditional rendering
+_Concepts: v-if and v-else_

+Finally, let's use conditional rendering to hide or show our input form.
+Instead we should show a button saying "Add images!".
+Clicking the button should show the form.

+- In App.vue, create a button "Add images!"
+- Create "showForm" data and initialize it to "false"
+- Add a `v-if` to your form, so it only renders (aka displays) if "showForm" is true.
+You should see your form disappear.
+- Add a click handler to your "Add images!" button, so it toggles `showForm` between true & false.
+Now your form should disappear and reappear when you click the button.

+Finally, let's clarify our button text: when the form is hidden, the button should say "Add images!"
+But when the form is showing, let's change the button text to "Hide form"
+- Wrap your button text in an HTML tag (like `<p>`, so we have something to add the `v-if` & `v-else` to).
+- In the same button, add a second tag of text that says "Hide form"
+- Add a `v-if` and `v-else` to your 2 possible button texts: "Add images!" should show when `showForm` is false, and "Hide form" should show when it's true.